 Japan says curbs on exports to SKorea due to broken pledge

-TOKYO (AP) — Prime Minister Shinzo Abe says Japan cannot give South Korean exports preferential treatment because the country is not abiding by an agreement regarding wartime issues that Japan insists have been resolved.
+TOKYO (AP) — Prime Minister Shinzo Abe said Wednesday that Japan cannot give South Korean exports preferential treatment because the country is not abiding by an agreement regarding wartime issues that Japan insists have been resolved.

 He was defending a decision announced Monday to impose restrictions on Japan's exports of semiconductor-related materials to South Korea.
 As of Thursday, exports of some materials used in manufacturing computer parts, including fluorinated polyimides used for displays, must apply for approval for each contract.